Vice President For Academic Affairs & Provost. Division of Marketing And Communications (University Of Maine) Records

 Immediate Source of Acquisition

-Folder 1 was transferred to Special Collections by Margaret Nagle, Senior Director of Public Relations, Division of Marketing and Communications on September 3, 2021.
+Folio Folder 1 and Box 3, Folders 1-59 were transferred to Special Collections by Margaret Nagle, Senior Director of Public Relations, Division of Marketing and Communications on September 3, 2021.

 Accruals from the Division of Marketing and Communications are anticipated.